liz-in-tech/blog/src/posts/llm/041_crewai.md

 -   Multi-Agent
     -   High Specialization: Each agent focuses only on specific tasks.
         -   Each agent should only undertake a specific task scope, controlling context length and the number of tools.
             -   Tools should be carefully selected and highly matched to the task.
 Too many tools can lead to model selection difficulties or misuse, especially affecting the performance of small models.
+The system enhances security by making sure that each agent only has access to the tools necessary for its task, reducing the potential for unauthorized access to sensitive data.
     -   Multi-Agent Collaboration: Simulates human team communication and feedback.
 Agents should be able to exchange information, review each other, and delegate tasks, forming a feedback loop to improve result quality.
+    - Complex workflow handling：The system can manage advanced and complex workflows by distributing tasks among multiple agents.
     -   Model Flexibility: Different agents can adopt different models according to task characteristics.
     -   Overall Quality Improvement: Compared to a single agent performing multiple tasks, multiple highly focused agents collaborating can often generate more accurate and professional results.
     -   Further Enhancement: Self-Improvement Loop: A self-improvement mechanism that continuously optimizes decision logic and execution results through feedback.